 You can read some of my published stories online at the links below, as well as a few stories I’ve put up myself.

-Where it’s necessary to buy a print publication to read the story, I’ve included a link to the Book Depository listing, as it offers free shipping worldwide.
+Where it’s necessary to buy a print publication to read the story, I’ve tried to include a link to the Book Depository listing, as it offers free shipping worldwide.
 Do let me know if you know of any other online booksellers which are good for non-UK/US readers.

-Love in the Time of Utopia, LONTAR: The Journal of Southeast Asian Speculative Fiction Issue #1, Math Paper Press (May 2013).
+Love in the Time of Utopia, LONTAR: The Journal of Southeast Asian Speculative Fiction Issue 1, Math Paper Press (September 2013).
+Print: Books Actually.

 800 words.
 Three ways Hang Jebat died, and one way he didn’t.